Programmer25X/CSGO2-Inspired-Environment/README.md

 ![Café](Media/Cafe.png)
 *Close-up of the Café and nearby structures.*
 ![Cover & Elevation](Media/Elevation&Cover.png)
-*Example of elvation, cover and sightlines within the map.*
+*Example of elevation, cover and sightlines within the map.*
 ![Shops](Media/Street%20Shops.png)
 *Close-up of different storefronts.*